shopware/docs/resources/guidelines/testing/store/quality-guidelines-apps/README.md

 * as a basis, the manufacturer contract must be accepted

-* The STP contract must be additionally concluded with the technology
+* The STP(Shopware technology partner) contract must be additionally concluded with the technology

 * The app needs a login page as iFrame